13 July 2018

 Design of Serious Games

-This is a one-week course in designing and developing serious games.
+The Digital Learning Games international master curriculum is providing a one-week course in designing serious games.

 The course is for teachers, educational technologists, designers, developers, story writers, graphical designers and all others who are interested in designing serious games.
 The goal is to form heterogeneous teams of students with different backgrounds.

 The participants will get the essence of designing serious and learning games.
 Students with different background from all over the world are forming teams and design new serious games from idea to working prototype.
 For prototyping the environment that does not require programming skills is used.

 EUR 250: Early-bird fee until March 31, 2018.
 Accommodation and meals are not included in the price.
 NB!
 The price for students is 200 EUR.

 EUR 300: Regular fee after March 31, 2018.
 Accommodation and meals are not included in the price.
 NB!
 The price for students is 250 EUR.